3615-computer/mastodon/README.md

 #### Adding more VMs

-If you need to scale beyond the largest Fly VM (8 CPU cores and 16GB, at the time of writing), or you just want to run a bigger number of smaller VMs, you can also do that.
+If you need to scale beyond the largest fly VM (8 CPU cores and 16GB, at the time of writing), or you just want to run a bigger number of smaller VMs, you can also do that.
 We're going to split up responsibilities, creating one type of VM that runs the Sidekiq scheduler process, another type of VM that runs Sidekiq workers for all the other background jobs, and a third type of VM that runs the Rails, Node, and Caddy servers.
-You'll be able to tell Fly how many of each VM you want, separately.
+You'll be able to tell fly how many of each VM you want, separately.

 **Caveats:**

-1. **You _must_ already be using [cloud storage](#option-2-cloud-storage) instead of Fly volumes.**
+1. **You _must_ already be using [cloud storage](#option-2-cloud-storage) instead of fly volumes.**
-1. **To undo this change you have to destroy your Fly app and recreate it.**
+1. **To undo this change you have to destroy your fly app and recreate it.**

 Ready?
 Okay, let's do it: